brianSalk/Daily-Problems/beaded_necklace/README.md

 4+3+2
 3+3+3
 ```
 We can count $7$ partitions, so the answer to part A is $7$.
-This makes sense if you think of each bead as a node in a graph and each bead is connected to $2$ other nodes via an edge.
+This makes sense if you think of each bead as a node in a graph and each bead is connected to exactly $2$ other nodes via an edge.
 Then you count the number of edges from one large bead to the next.
 If you did ${9 \choose 3}$ instead, then you were close, but that would include rotations and reflections.

 ### Part B: